12 Tips for Keeping Pests Away From Your Home

 Store all the food in sealed containers and do not leave any uncovered fruits and vegetables around the kitchen.
 As they get overly ripe, they will attract fruit flies and other bugs.
 Clean the crumbles and leftovers, and throw what’s not needed into sealed garbage bins.

-Besides your rooms and closets, also pay attention to your attic.
-Don’t make it a storing place for random things that you don’t need anymore, and definitely do not keep them thrown away all over the place.
-Try to have everything neatly organized in storage boxes that can be sealed.
+Besides your rooms and closets, also pay attention to your attic or roof void.
+Don’t store unwanted items indefinitely.
+Time to clear out the clutter.
+If you must store items place them in boxes and containers that can be sealed.
 If everything is kept nice and clean, it will be less likely to attract unwanted critters.

 Many pests can make their nests in overgrown and messy yards, so make sure to pay close attention to this.
 Trim bushes and trees, clean any debris, and store piles of woods away from the home.
 Firewood will attract termites and from there they can easily get to your home.
 These nasty insects, as well as rats and mice can use tree branches that get in contact with your home as a highway to reach it.
 So make sure to trim these branches so they not touch your roof or other parts of the home.